28 Ways to Lose Weight on a Budget and Busy Schedule

 Buying food and buying healthy food is expensive so in addition to wanting to eat healthy, it is important to make your resources last especially in these tough economic times.
 You will often find that "rationing your portions" as I am calling it, will allow you to eat in portions and eating in portions will make your food last longer than indulging in whatever you want/buy.

-PLEASE NOTE: This suggestion is not a starvation approach.
-This is portion-eating and portion-planning (rationing) so that you eat according to what you should be eating in conjunction with the food that you have available and/or are able to afford and how long you need the food to last.
+Please Note: This is not a starvation approach.
+This is portion-eating and portion-planning (rationing) so that you eat according what you should be eating and what you can afford.

 - No worries about what you are going to have to cook